ciena/ciena.saos10/docs/ciena.saos10.saos10_classifiers_module.rst

 Synopsis
 --------
 - List of classifier templates.
 Classifiers can be referenced by various entities (flow-point/access-flow/qos-flow etc.), to define   their incoming classification.
+List of classifier templates.
+Classifiers can be referenced by various entities (flow-point/access-flow/qos-flow   etc.) to define their incoming classification.